 You work with a diverse group of folks every day.
 How diverse was the neighborhood that you grew up in?

 I grew up in what’s called southwest Detroit – it’s the melting pot of the city.
 I grew up with white kids, black kids, Hungarian kids, Russian kids, Asian kids, Arabic kids – it’s a melting pot of Detroit.
 We’re right at the edge of the city.
 (Where) I grew up … it was a very diverse neighborhood … we had what they used to call a nuclear family.
 It was maybe only one household with a single parent.
 It was a grand old time.

 Oftentimes, there’s someone in the family with a union affiliation.
 Was that the case with you, or was there another factor or influence?

 My first contact with the UAW?
 My dad was active in the union (as an officer of the UAW Local 600).
 He took me to my first union meeting when I was 7.
 This particular unit had about 2,500 men working in it and there might have been 40 women.
 The person chairing the meeting was a small, petite black lady, Francis Rogers.

 She was the first African-American woman elected to chair a UAW-Ford union.
 As a 7-year-old kid, that impressed the hell out of me, to see this little black woman up there running a meeting with all these men.
 This was at a time when women weren’t even equal in their households.
 So that just impressed me … the power of what my dad was affiliated with.
 He was a very active rep. A lot of people looked up to him – I was born into it.

-How important was education when you
+How important was education when you joined the union?